Campbell vs Oak Springs Elementary: D vs F in East Austin

 What is Campbell Elementary’s TEA rating?

-Campbell Elementary received an overall D rating with a score of 69 out of 100 from the Texas Education Agency in 2025.
+Campbell Elementary received an overall D rating from the Texas Education Agency in the 2025 accountability cycle (Austin ISD).

 What is Oak Springs Elementary’s TEA rating?